mathieucaroff/FilRouge/README.md

 - ArcPull
 - ArcPush

+The methods of the class and the interfaces have been documented.

-In the diagrams `FilRouge/diagram/petrinet-class.ucls` and `doc/uml/2019-10-21-petrinet-class.pdf`, the class and the 5 interfaces available to the user are to the left side.
+In the class diagram `doc/uml/2019-10-21-petrinet-class.pdf` (exported from `FilRouge/diagram/petrinet-class.ucls`), the class and the 5 interfaces available to the user are to the left side.

 ## Design choices